This may sound a little deep, but I see life as being a continuous stream of lessons.

-Being a stepmom is hands down my hardest job.
+Straight up, being a stepmom is hands down my hardest job.
 Harder than being a mom, harder than being a wife, harder than any job I've ever had

 When you are a stepmom, another woman has their finger on many aspects of your family.
 And rightfully so, because most of your family members were her family members before they were yours.

 The lack of control and susceptibility to curve balls can be a tough pill to swallow.
-But the reality is, many times in a stepfamily, even the simple things aren't simple.

 It's important it is to remember that you can't control how other people are going to act, all you can do is keep your reactions in check.